na-na-hi/renget/archive/pcrgjpstartguide.md

 - Kyouka (1 Node, 2 in Side Story)
 - Kasumi (1 Node, 5 in side stories)
 - Oedo Mitsuki (1 Node)
+- Mahiru (9 Nodes, 2 in Side Story)

 ##->Recommended Side Story Nodes <-
 These are some good units that are available in Side Stories.
 Node that all Weflares in Side Stories have 3 nodes, 5 attempts per day.
 Each attempt is 10 stamina and players are unable to reset Side Story nodes.
 Anyone not on this list, is just a bond story stat stick.